 Make a list of all the things your child seems to have the most fun doing.
 Some items on my daughter’s list were: rock climbing, swimming, making “how-to” videos, dressing up, acting, singing, painting, and so much more.

 Look through each list and see if there are any crossovers.
 I noticed that swimming, singing, and painting/crafting were things we both enjoyed!
-Now, pick the activity which calls out to you the most – I chose singing.
+Now, pick the activity that appeals most to you – I chose singing.

 Schedule a block of time in your calendar to focus on being playful.
 It can be 20 minutes, an hour, or half a day.
-How much time you schedule will be highly dependent upon the age of your child, your life circumstances, and the activity you are planning.
-The key is to only schedule as much time as you can be certain to have the ability and desire to focus 100% of your energy and attention on your child.
+How much time you schedule will depend upon your child’s age, life circumstances, and the activity you are planning.
+The key is only to schedule as much time as you can to be sure to have the ability and desire to focus 100% of your energy and attention on your child.
 For these purposes, 5 minutes of full focus is better than 2 hours of distracted engagement.

-Just be fully engaged, fully present, fully alive, fully cooperative, and fully open to new experiences and ideas!
+Just be fully engaged, present, fully alive, cooperative, and open to new experiences and ideas!

 Invite your child to play!
 It might seem silly or feel unnatural at first, but it is a key component.
 Every parent has listened to their child ask them a million times, “Mommy/daddy, will you play with me?!?!?!”
 Well, now it’s your turn.

 So on Monday at 10 am, I invited my daughter to play karaoke with me.
-She, being an open-hearted and fun-loving child, of course, said YES!!!
-We both got dressed up in the most ridiculous outfits and put on some 80s karaoke (which we both love) and sang until our throats were sore.
-We even did a little dancing while a tiny USB disco ball strobed in the background.
+Being an open-hearted and fun-loving child, of course, she said YES!!!
+We both dressed in the most ridiculous outfits, put on some 80s karaoke (which we both love), and sang until our throats were sore.
+We even danced while a tiny USB disco ball strobed in the background.
 It lasted 30 minutes.
 30 minutes out of our whole week.
 And you know what?
 She has brought it up at least a dozen times since then!

 I might never be “the fun mom,” but that doesn’t mean I can’t create fun memories with my child.